Annie Breneman, Director of Waterford Dance Academy

 Shira Fagan, Ballet Teacher

 Shira Fagan has a BA in English from Grinnell College and an MFA in Dance from the University of Wisconsin- Milwaukee.
 She is a former member of Danceworks Performance Company II in Milwaukee, Wisconsin, and of Co.Da in Sugarhouse, Utah.
-Shira is the Lower School Coordinator and Rehearsal Assistant for the Waterford Dance Academy.
-She also teaches ballet and creative dance at the Waterford School in Sandy, Utah.
+Shira is the Class VI dean, and a middle school English and history teacher.
+She teaches ballet at the Waterford School in Sandy, Utah.

 Tristana Yegge, Ballet Teacher

 Tristana is originally from Colorado, where she had the privilege to study many forms of dance, including Ballet, Tap, Jazz, Lyrical, Aerial, and Modern.
-After attending a Ballet West Summer Intensive course in high school she decided to move to Utah, and in 2016 Tristana graduated from the University of Utah with a BFA in Ballet and a BS in Economics.
-In addition to teaching at Waterford Tristana teaches at The University of Utah’s Tanner Dance and serves as the assistant to the director of Municipal Ballet Company, where she is learning the ins and outs of administration and gets plenty of opportunities to dance in her favorite setting, outside.
-Tristana really enjoys working with kids and loves watching them develop their artistry.
+In 2016 she graduated from the University of Utah with a BFA in Ballet and a BS in Economics.
+In addition to teaching ballet at Waterford, Tristana teaches ballet at The University of Utah’s Tanner Dance and creative dance in elementary schools throughout the Salt Lake Valley.
+Tristana loves to teach, and especially enjoys watching children develop their own personal "language" of self expression through dance.